 Ideas on where and when to cast vision

 - Teaching series — Kick-off with a 3-4 week teaching series on making disciples and defining a disciple, but don’t stop there.
 Bring it up in all of your future messages, too.
 Include reminders and examples of what a disciple looks like and how to live as one.

-- Small group discussions — Put together discussion questions for your weekend messages that small group leaders can use to dive deeper into the weekend topic.
+- Small group discussions — Put together discussion questions for your weekend messages that small groups can use to dive deeper into the weekend topic.
 Always include questions on how to apply the information as a disciple of Jesus and as a disciple-making church.

-- Quarterly updates — There’s nothing magical about meeting quarterly—do it more often or less, but do have regular gatherings where you can catch your breath and talk as a church family about how things are going.
-Use it as another vision casting opportunity, have people share stories, give away items (shirts or magnets, for example) that reinforce your message.
+- Quarterly updates — There’s nothing magical about meeting quarterly—do it more often or less frequently, but do have regular gatherings where you can catch your breath and talk as a church family about how things are going.
+Use it as another vision casting opportunity.
+Have people share stories and give away items (shirts or magnets, for example) that reinforce your message.

 One key caution

 Evaluate every program according to your disciple-making definition, and whatever doesn’t fit should go.
 But DO NOT immediately cut programs.
 Discuss and pray behind closed doors, and consider ways to modify existing programs to fit your new goal.
 If it’s best to eliminate the program, do so.
 But give the leaders a timeline and explain to the church how these decisions connect with your church’s mission.

 Celebrate what God did in those programs and acknowledge the hard work of the leaders.
 Ideally, the leaders will offer their support, but if not, continue to encourage and thank them.
 Look for opportunities for them to serve in new roles that are consistent with the vision.